 No. By its very nature, the Noon Sakinah is a light letter.
 The term “heaviness” does not refer to the Noon letter itself, but rather to the sound of the Ghunnah (the vibration in the nose) as it prepares for the heavy letter.

-Q4: Is Ghunnah required in Ikhfa Noon Sakinah?
+Q4: Is Ghunnah required in ikhfa hakiki?

-Q5: Why are the letters “Waw” (و) and “Ya” (ي) not included in Ikhfa Noon Sakinah?
+Q5: Why are the letters “Waw” (و) and “Ya” (ي) not included in ikhfa-haqiq?